 The default is for this option to not be enabled and means the new Pricing Policy calculated value will only be applied when the existing value for that item field is blank or

-Use the Choosing Items functionality to select the items.
+Use the Choose Items Filters functionality to select the items.

 The default is All items.